-Private school, Axe body spray, and Halloween—here's what you might have missed this week in news and thoughts related to student engagement, school climate, and the world that affects them.
+Teen girl culture, the War on Poverty, and powerful women—here's what you might have missed in news and thoughts related to student engagement, school climate, and the world that affects them.

 A new study attempts to probe how much the practice can explain adolescent sexual behavior.

 A bipartisan bill would provide public support for Colorado's anonymous system for reporting possible acts of school violence.

 An organization that represents school-based police says it concurs with new federal guidance that says officers should not be involved in routine disciplinary issues.

 The U.S. departments of Education and Justice have issued new guidance on how school leaders can ensure that discipline polices comply with federal civil rights laws.
 They also urged alternatives to "exclusionary" penalties like suspension and expulsion.

 Chicago schools find themselves closed for another weather-related difficulty, but it's just one more woe for a district continually struggling with attendance.

 A $1.9 million Project School Emergency Response to Violence grant will help continue recovery efforts in the Connecticut school district.